Does sweet potato help with heart palpitations during perimenopause?

 Vitamin B6 and homocysteine management

 B6 is a cofactor in the metabolism of homocysteine, an amino acid that at elevated levels is associated with inflammation of blood vessel walls and cardiovascular strain.
 Sweet potato provides around 29% of the daily value for B6 per medium potato.
-Keeping homocysteine levels in a healthy range is part of overall cardiovascular support during perimenopause, a period when cardiovascular risk begins to shift.
+Keeping homocysteine levels in a healthy range is part of overall cardiovascular support during perimenopause, a period when cardiovascular risk begins to shift with declining estrogen.

 Blood glucose stability and adrenaline surges

 Rapid drops in blood glucose trigger adrenaline and cortisol release as the body attempts to restore normal glucose levels.
 Adrenaline directly accelerates heart rate and can cause the racing or fluttering sensation of palpitations.
 Because sweet potato releases glucose more slowly than refined carbohydrates, it helps prevent the blood sugar swings that set off these stress hormone surges.
-This is one of the more direct dietary links between sweet potato and palpitation frequency.
+This is one of the more direct dietary links between sweet potato and palpitation frequency, and it is a practical reason to anchor meals with low-GI foods.

 Anti-inflammatory background

 Low-grade chronic inflammation affects blood vessel function and the autonomic nervous system, both of which influence heart rhythm.
 Beta-carotene in sweet potato acts as an antioxidant and helps dampen oxidative stress.
-Purple sweet potato varieties also contain anthocyanins that inhibit NF-kB, a central mediator of inflammatory signalling.
+Purple sweet potato varieties also contain anthocyanins that inhibit NF-kB, a central mediator of inflammatory signaling.
+Reducing the chronic inflammatory background may support more stable autonomic regulation of the heart over time.

 Tracking palpitations